taori/PCRemote2/README.md

 - Copy clipboard to phone
 - Copy phone clipboard to host

+#### Cursor control
+- Use your phone to control the cursor on your desktop
+- Send Left/Right mouse button clicks

 ### Process control
 Define commands you want to make launchable through a client